 How to Carry More Stuff on a Bike

 Everyone needs to carry things on their bike, whether it’s something small like a multi-tool or a spare tube, up to larger hauls like groceries.
 There are so many ways to carry things on your bike!
 We are going to show you a few ways that work for various budgets, how much you need to carry, and your personal preference of what feels most comfortable to you.
-Let’s look and see what options are available:
+Watch our 60-second video above to see what options are available!

 Beginner’s guide to carrying things by bike